fimbullinter/wotan/packages/mithotyn/README.md

 ## Limitations

 There are some limitations of the current implementation.

+* doesn't use processors at all

-These are subject to change in future releases.
+The following limitations will likely be fixed in future releases.

 * Currently only works with TypeScript installed in your workspace, see [Usage in VS Code](#usage-in-vs-code)
 * doesn't provide code fixes for findings